Trump declares virus emergency; Pelosi announces aid deal

 Late Friday, House Speaker Nancy Pelosi announced a deal with the Trump administration for an aid package from Congress that aims at direct relief to Americans — free testing, two weeks of sick pay for workers, enhanced unemployment benefits and bolstered food programs.

-“We are proud to have reached an agreement with the Administration to resolve outstanding challenges, and now will soon pass the Families First Coronavirus Response Act,” Pelosi announced in a letter to colleagues.
-The House was poised to vote.
+“We are proud to have reached an agreement with the Administration to resolve outstanding challenges, and now will soon pass the Families First Coronavirus Response Act,” Pelosi announced in a letter to colleagues after days of negotiations with Treasury Secretary Steven Mnuchin.
+The House was poised to vote late Friday.

+Trump tweeted his approval.
+“I fully support H.R.
+6201: Families First CoronaVirus Response Act,” Trump wrote.

+“I encourage all Republicans and Democrats to come together and VOTE YES!”
+He added, “Look forward to signing the final Bill, ASAP!”

 The White House was under enormous pressure, dealing with the crisis on multiple fronts as it encroached ever closer on the president.